PrasannaDataBus/Build-AWS-Data-Lake-Pipeline/README.md

 Tips: If fails you will need to check replication instance IP and add the ip to your host.

-## CONCLUSION: I have successfully created an S3 bucket to store raw data in parquest format.
+## CONCLUSION: I have successfully created an S3 bucket to store raw data in parquet format.
 I have used Database migration service (DMS) to migrate data from MySQL DB to S3 Raw bucket.

 ## Result: